+If the documented temporary medical condition persists longer than 20 instructional days over the entirety of the school year or a 504 committee determines that remote instruction is needed for more that 20 days, a waiver request must be submitted for an extension of remote conferencing beyond the allowable cumulative 20 instructional day period.
 The waiver request must include an explanation of the circumstances.
+(For example, a child was in close contact with COVID-19 more than twice over the course of the year, and the family opted to follow the stay-at-home recommendations each time).
 Waivers will be granted on a case-by-case basis.
 A waiver will not be granted if the student is unable to attend school for a reason other than a medical condition, such as confinement at home for disciplinary reasons.